Kate’s dream semester in the Netherlands

 Kate recalls, “I think the best part was settling into this new town and getting to know the culture and their way of life.”
 “And doing that with other international students meant that I got to learn from them.”

-Currently studying a double degree in Engineering and Arts at ANU, Kate was drawn to the technical problem-solving side of engineering and understanding the broader socio-cultural contexts of these real-world problems.
+Currently studying a double degree in engineering and arts at ANU, Kate was drawn to the technical problem-solving side of engineering and understanding the broader socio-cultural contexts of these real-world problems.
 “The benefit of studying a double degree is that I get to study quite different subjects every semester, it gives me a really diverse perspective.”

-Day in the Life in Groningen
+Day in the life in Groningen

-Studying abroad wasn’t just about biking to her classes, learning about Dutch video games, watching Dutch films and witnessing the most beautiful sunsets sitting by a canal – it was the rich of the international student community that made the experience truly special.
+Studying abroad wasn’t just about biking to her classes, learning about Dutch video games, watching Dutch films and witnessing the most beautiful sunsets sitting by a canal – it was the rich international student community that made the experience truly special.

 “It’s a once-in-a-lifetime opportunity.”